Lynton and Barnstaple Railway: History

-Following the opening of the Devon and Somerset Railway to Barnstaple, there were calls for an extension to serve the twin villages of Lynton and Lynmouth, which were popular with holiday-makers.
+Following the opening of the Devon and Somerset Railway to Barnstaple, there were calls for an extension to serve the twin towns of Lynton and Lynmouth, which were popular with holiday-makers.

 Through the middle of the 19th century, several schemes were proposed, from established railway companies and independent developers.
 One scheme suggested electric power, while another proposed a line from South Molton.
 None of these schemes offered sufficient prospects to encourage investment, and few got further than initial plans.